olegkrivtsov/using-zf3-book-samples/helloworld/README.md

 ## Installation

-You need to have PHP v.5.6 or later plus GD and Intl PHP extensions.
+You need to have Apache 2.4 HTTP server, PHP v.5.6 or later plus `gd` and `intl` PHP extensions.

 Download the sample to some directory (it can be your home dir or `/var/www/html`) and run Composer as follows: